 - Slowed down performance of a computer.
 Sometimes threat actors decide to conduct DDoS attacks only on some specific machine.
 In such a case the user of the specifically chosen target will experience significantly slowed down performance of the computer.

 - Slow work of servers.
-It’s worth mentioning that not always the slow performance of servers means DDoS attack.
-It could be a natural traffic peak from some breaking news or the equipment showing symptoms of a DDoS attack could be just really old.
+It’s worth mentioning that not always the slow performance of servers mean a DDoS attack.
+It could be a natural traffic peak from some breaking news or the equipment showing symptoms of a DDoS attack could be just old.

 But the reason, of course, can also be a DDoS attack that takes minutes for the server to respond or it doesn’t respond at all.
-When you make an attempt to navigate you receive ‘too many connections error ‘
+When you attempt to navigate you receive a ‘too many connections error ‘

-- Sudden increase in the amount of emails received.
+- Sudden increase in the number of emails received.
 You or your coworkers may in addition notice the increased amount of spam emails coming.
-During some DDoS attacks it can as well.
-In another name such additional bombardment by spam emails is called ‘mail bomb attack’.
+During some DDoS attacks, it can as well.
+In another name such additional bombardment by spam emails is called a ‘mail bomb attack’.
 By conducting spam email resend threat actors try to create another DDoS attack pull force.

 - Make sure you have a decent level of network security.
 This means you need to have appropriate security tools that will ensure your network won’t become an easy target for threat actors.

 Have downloaded and installed firewall and intrusion detection systems that will scan all traffic coming between networks looking to filter potentially dangerous requests.